210041258/free-documents-decleartion-cases-on-absenes/22 Google issue/Readme.md

-# the work on albremvoice@gmail.com
+# the work upon albremvoice@gmail.com (termination of violation of google )